 I’m a staff writer at the Los Angeles Times covers the issues of housing affordability and neighborhood change across California.
 I began working at the Times in 2016.
-Prior to my current role based in Los Angeles, I spent 3 1/2 years writing about state politics and policy in the Times’ Sacramento bureau.
+Prior to my current role based in Los Angeles, I spent nearly four years writing about state politics and policy in the Times’ Sacramento bureau.

-My passion is trying to uncover and solve the big problems that affect life in neighborhoods, particularly those in communities policymakers typically neglect.
+My passion is trying to uncover and solve the big problems that affect daily life in neighborhoods, particularly those in communities policymakers typically neglect.

 Before joining the L.A.
 Times, I spent six years at Voice of San Diego, a nonprofit news site, where I led the organization’s investigative efforts.
 I also have regularly written and contributed to breaking news and feature stories for the New York Times, the Washington Post and The Atlantic.
 I’m a graduate of Georgetown University in Washington D.C.
 And I grew up in Philadelphia, which means I have a giant chip on my shoulder.

 Some of my interests include good food and drink and reading and learning Spanish.
 I may or may not dance around my house when no one’s looking, and sometimes when people are.